mboto-julius/sunnyside-agency/README.md

 - CSS Grid
 - Mobile-first workflow

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### Continued development

 Planning to redesign this project on mobile devives since some images doesnt look well on that devices!!!

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author